Top 10 Oil Producing Countries

 • Oil sands extraction is more energy-intensive and environmentally challenging than conventional oil production

-• Canada is the largest supplier of oil to the United States, exporting over 3.5 million barrels per day
+• Canada is the largest supplier of oil to the United States, exporting nearly 4 million barrels per day, boosted by the Trans Mountain pipeline expansion that came online in 2024

 • The country has significant offshore production in the Atlantic, particularly from the Hibernia and Terra Nova fields